 When does Jasmine Bloom?

-The vine usually blooms from spring through fall in Phoenix.
+Depending on the variety of Jasmine, it usually blooms from spring through fall in Phoenix.